JetBrains/teamcity-documentation/topics/configuring-build-parameters.md

 * Custom configuration parameters that are present in agents' [buildAgent.properties](configure-agent-installation.md) files (for example, create a `custom.agent.parameter` in TeamCity UI and add the `custom.agent.parameter=MyValue` line to agents' properties files).

 TeamCity automatically adds agent requirements depending on the configured build steps.
-For example, if a build step should be executed inside a Linux container, TeamCity adds requirements that specify an agent must have [either Docker or Podman](integrating-teamcity-with-container-managers.md) running on Linux machine.
+For example, if a build step should be executed inside a Linux container, TeamCity adds requirements that specify an agent must have [either Docker or Podman](integrating-teamcity-with-container-managers.md) running on a Linux machine.

-To define custom agent requirements, navigate to the **Administration | &lt;Build Configuration&gt; | Agent Requirements** tab.
+To define custom agent requirements in TeamCity UI, navigate to the **Administration | &lt;Build Configuration&gt; | Agent Requirements** tab.

 <img src="dk-params-AgentRequirements.png" width="706" alt="Set agent requirements in TeamCity UI"/>

-In [](kotlin-dsl.md), use the `requirements` block of you build configuration to define a requirement.
+In [](kotlin-dsl.md), use the `requirements` block of your build configuration to define a requirement.

 ```Kotlin
 import jetbrains.buildServer.configs.kotlin.*